Graduate Courses

 Georgia Tech – Fall 2019

-This course introduces students to industrial design fundamentals in the studio setting.
-Students strengthen their design skills through CAD modeling, laser cutting, 3D printing, 3D scanning, prototyping, pattern making, branding/packaging, and video presentations.
-Students create a portfolio of design work and showcase their semester-long projects through final exhibitions.
+This course introduced students to the fundamentals of industrial design in a studio setting.
+Students strengthened their design skills through CAD modeling, laser cutting, 3D printing, 3D scanning, prototyping, pattern making, branding and packaging, and video presentations.
+They created a portfolio of design work and showcased their semester-long projects through final exhibitions.

 Other Courses